ibm-cloud-docs/bandwidth-metering/add-bw-provisioning-bare-metal.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing bare metal server bandwidth
+# Managing bare metal server bandwidth for classic
 {: #how-to-add-and-upgrade-bare-metal-server-bw}

 You can add bandwidth when you provision Bare Metal Servers for Classic.
 You can purchase larger allocations at a reduced cost compared to the overage rate.